 The Board of Trustees of Kimberly School District recognizes the individual right of students to choose their style of dress.
-The Board expects and requires students to dress appropriately for the school setting which is the students' workplace.K-12 educational environment.
+The Board expects and requires students to dress appropriately for the school setting which is the students' workplace.
 This means students are to dress in such a manner that their clothing or grooming does not jeopardize the health and/or safety of themselves or others.
 The Board asks all students to be mindful of the sensitivities of others.
 The school dress code shall be gender neutral during the school day as well as school activities.
 The District will allow students to dress in a manner that is consistent with their gender identity as long as it is not in violation of the dress code.
-This policy is intended to provide guidance for students, staff, and parents.